Recent Blog Articles

 Healthy eating for blood sugar control

-If you have diabetes, a healthy eating plan for you is not that different from a healthy eating plan for people without diabetes.
-The American Diabetes Association (ADA) echoes the dietary guidelines recommended for the general public — that is, a diet centered on fruits, vegetables, whole grains, legumes (peas and beans), and low-fat dairy products.
+If you have diabetes, your healthy eating plan should not be that different from a healthy eating plan for someone without diabetes.
+In fact, the American Diabetes Association (ADA) echoes the dietary guidelines recommended for the general public: A diet centered on fruits, vegetables, whole grains, legumes (peas and beans), and low-fat dairy products.

-Vegetables, fruits, and whole grains provide more nutrition per calorie than refined carbohydrates and tend to be rich in fiber.
+Vegetables, fruits, and whole grains not only provide more nutrition per calorie than refined carbohydrates, they also tend to be rich in fiber.
 Your body digests high-fiber foods more slowly — which means a more moderate rise in blood sugar.

 Image: nitrub/Getty Images